cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 mvn install:install-file -Dfile="*download location*/ibm-recgen/ibm-recgen.jar" -DgroupId=ibm.recgen -DartifactId=ibm-recgen -Dversion=1.0.0 -Dpackaging=jar

-Then you need to goto your installation of java, typically this can be found in:
+Then you need to goto your installation of Java, typically this can be found in:

 > /usr/lpp/java/lib/ext